MARKET & USER RESEARCH

 ― Avoiding food waste

-Streamlining the filtering process by systemising the inputted dietary information while optimising the experience for the users — such as introducing personalisation to increase engagement, retention rate and convenience — would, in the long run, be beneficial to Deliveroo, the customers, and all of the restaurants:
+Streamlining the filtering process by systemizing the inputted dietary information while optimizing the experience for the users — such as introducing personalization to increase engagement, retention rate and convenience — would, in the long run, be beneficial to Deliveroo, the customers, and all of the restaurants: